khkwon01/khkwon01.github.io/heatwave/do-lakehouse/do-lakehouse.md

     You are now ready to use Autoload to load a table from the object store into MySQL HeatWave

-## Task 6: Run Autoload to infer the schema and estimate capacity required for the DELIVERY table in the Object Store
+## 작업 6: Run Autoload to infer the schema and estimate capacity required for the DELIVERY table in the Object Store

 1. The survey information is in the passenger_survey.csv file in object store for which we have created a PAR URL in the earlier task.
 We will load the file for the passenger_survey table into MySQL HeatWave.
 Enter the following commands one by one and hit Enter.